-Cancers are on the rise globally.
-Cancer risks may be genetic or run in the family, however often environmental and lifestyle factors that are controllable contribute to increased risk or occurrence of various cancers.
+Cancer is caused by genetic mutations (gene errors) that transform healthy cells into tumor cells and cause them to divide uncontrollably.
+Cancers are on the rise globally, and their risk may be genetic or run in the family.
+However often environmental and lifestyle factors that are controllable contribute to increased risk or occurrence of various cancers.
 Even though medical care, medicines, and technology are advancing tremendously, prevention, screening, and early diagnosis are the cornerstones for tackling cancers.

 - Healthy Diet

-Decrease: Saturated oils/fats, high sugar items, processed meats, red meats, high salt (in cooking and in packaged foods) and Alcohol (limit to ≤1 glass/week and go for options with lower alcohol content)
+Decrease: saturated oils/fats, high sugar items, processed meats, red meats, high salt (in cooking and in packaged foods), and alcohol (limit to ≤1 glass/week and go for drink options with lower alcohol content)

 Do not pack hot food (>70 deg C) in plastic containers.